digital-asset/docs.daml.com/docs/2.9.0/docs/query/pqs-user-guide.rst

 How a participant node (PN) models time
 ***************************************

 Understanding time in a distributed application is challenging because there is no global clock.
 This section describes how a participant node understands time.
-If you are familiar with Canton, skip this section and move to the section :ref:`Time Model within PQS <pqs-time-model>`.
+If you are familiar with Canton, skip this section and move to the section `Time Model within PQS <#pqs-time-model>`__.

 A participant node models time advancing in its local ledger using an index called an *offset*.
 An offset is a unique index of the participant node's local ledger.
 You can think of this as selecting an item in the ledger using a specific offset (or index) into the ledger.
 For example, in the figure, Participant A has transaction “ABC” at offset #011.
 An offset represents a point in time of that participant node and a given sync domain, where the offset values order the events that are changes to the ledger.
 Specifically, subscribers to UpdateService observe the order for a specific sync domain.